 During these past few months, I’ve been focusing on other projects and studies I feel are more pressing than the dated movement known as New Atheism (otherwise known as Fundy Atheism), but it’s been awhile since I’ve looked at what they’re arguing so I thought it’d be fun to clean up the house a little.

 Fellow Christian apologist, J.P.
 Holding, on his youtube channel, Tekton TV recently struck down a fundy atheist YouTuber known as The Messianic Manic.
-This butcher of intellect made a number of videos responding to Tekton regarding ancient law practices as recorded in the Biblical texts.
+He made a number of videos responding to Tekton regarding ancient law practices as recorded in the Biblical texts.
 His main complaint is one I’ve seen others using elsewhere, that is the Bible should be clear enough to be read and understood by everyone and one need not have to study ancient history and sociology to grasp it.

-What this argument boils down to is nothing more than laziness and a self-obsessed ideology that God is obligated to you.
-The main requirement for salvation (John 3:16), however, isn’t over the mind of the average person.
-Everything else is problems and questions we, as thinking intellectuals, should be able to find sufficient answers to if we’re diligent enough.
+What this argument boils down to is nothing more than a self-obsessed ideology that God is obligated to address every problem we, as thinking intellectuals, should be able to find sufficient answers to if we’re diligent enough.
+The main requirement for salvation (John 3:16), however, is clearly understood by everyone who reads the texts.
 But what happens when this responsibility is refused?
 I’ll copy in italics below every comment out of over three hundred that have something of substance to say, and respond in plain text.

 “So let me get this straight – your “divinely inspired” holy book requires in-depth knowledge of ancient middle eastern law, in order to interpret it correctly?
 Seems like god failed in his goal of spreading his message to “everyone.”‘